Harrogate

 FAQ

-What does boxing do for people with Parkinson's ?
+What does boxing do for people with Parkinson's?

-The associated benefits include Increased strength, Improved hand-eye coordination, Improved posture
+The associated benefits include increased strength, improved hand-eye coordination, improved posture,

-Improved balance and agility, Improved reaction time, Better cognitive processing to name but a few.
+improved balance and agility, improved reaction time, better cognitive processing to name but a few.

-What is Parkinson's Boxing ?
+What is Parkinson's Boxing?

-It is essentially a non-contact training workout program conducted in a relaxed environment.
+It is essentially a non-contact training workout programme conducted in a relaxed environment.
 A typical class will last about 60 minutes involving a mixture of stretches and warm-up exercises, footwork and drill, hitting heavy bags, punching speed bags, vocal exercise and group games.

 Do I need to bring my own boxing gloves?